Automorphism group of Batyrev Calabi-Yau threefolds: Introduction

-For any C.Y threefold $Z$, its Kahler cone $k_Z \subset H^{1,1}(Z,\R)$ (not to be confused with canonical bundle $K_Z$)is the set of closed forms which can be represented by a Kahler form.
+Given a smooth Calabi-Yau 3-fold $Z$ \footnote{We define a smooth C.Y 3-fold to be a simply-connected smooth projective 3-fold with trivial canonical bundle.}, its K\"{a}hler cone $\ck_Z \subset H^{1,1}(Z,\R)$, is the set of cohomology classes which can be represented by a K\"{a}hler form.
 Under the isomorphism